ryancheley/djangocon-us-2025/presentation/slides/10d-django-db-comment.md

 ???

-Notice how clean this is - just add db_comment with a description of what the field contains.
+- Notice how clean this is
+- add db_comment